codesbird/codesbird/README.md

 **🚀 Projects:**
 - **Chrome Extension:** Detects and highlights dark patterns in web pages.
 - **EduPlatform:** AI-driven personalized learning and progress tracking.
+- **YouTube Mp3:** Platform like youtube, but streams will play in audio form with perfect UI.

 **📚 Currently Learning:**
 - Machine Learning